yulun-cd/asds-report/draft.md

 Two proxies were adopted here - AICc and adjusted R^2^.
 Adjusted R^2^ indicates the proportion of the variation in the dependent variable that can be explained by the model.
 Higher R^2^ means more of the dependent variable can be predicted from the independent variables, thus higher performance of the model.
 The OLS model's adjusted R^2^  is lower than that of the GWR model, which suggests a higher performance of the latter.

-AICc reflects how well a model fits the data while also penalises models with more predictors (==citation on AICc==).
+AICc reflects how well a model fits the data while also penalises models with more predictors (Cavanaugh, 1997; Akaike, 1998).
 Lower AICc generally means better model performance.
 AICc of the GWR model is smaller than that of the OLS model.

 As mentioned previously, the residuals of the OLS model showed strong spatial dependence (global Moran's I = 0.402, p <0.001).
 The GWR's residuals, on the other hand, showed almost no spatial autocorrelation (figure 4).